Why nonprofit organisations should consider cyber insurance

 Client intake and case management software

 Many nonprofits provide services directly to their clients and use tools to determine eligibility, needs and track services delivered and progress over time.
-These types of systems are not only essential to the operations of the organization but often contain sensitive personally identifiable information about clients receiving services.
+These types of systems are not only essential to the operations of the organisation but often contain sensitive, personally identifiable information about clients.

 Donor management systems (DMS)